MohitGoel92/Power-BI/README.md

 **Note:** This function should be visualised as adding a temporary new column to the table, calculating the value in each row (based on the expression) and then applying the aggregation to that new column (like SUMPRODUCT).

+### Time Intelligence Formulas

+Time Intelligence functions allow you to easily calculate common time comparisons:

+- Performance to-date = CALCULATE(Measure, DATESYTD(Calendar[Date]))
+  - Use DATESQTD for quarters or DATESMTD for months.
+- Previous period = CALCULATE(Measure, DATEADD(Calendar[Date], -1, MONTH))
+  - -1, MONTH: Select an interval (DAY, MONTH, QUARTER, or YEAR) and the number of intervals to compare (i.e. previous month).
+- Running total = CALCULATE(Measure, DATESINPERIOD(Calendar[Date], MAX(Calendar[Date]), -10, DAY).
+  - -10, DAY: Select an interval (DAY, MONTH, QUARTER, or YEAR) and the number of intervals to compare (i.e. rolling 10-day)

+**Note:** To calculate a moving average, use the running total calculation above and divide by the number of intervals.